MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

 Overwriting documentation
 --------------------------

-The documentation will not be added if it's already present in the keyword.
+The documentation will not be added if it is already present in the keyword.
 You can configure it by using ``overwrite`` parameter:

 .. tab-set::